 I am currently based in Detroit with my partner and our two cats.
 I am best described as a lifelong student.
 Given my current plan, I imagine I will likely spend much of my life in education.
 After completing my B.A. in Cognitive Science and Philosophy at Johns Hopkins, I began working in Public Health research in Baltimore.
 This research focused on HIV prevention in substance users, and it allowed me to engage with my community in a way that I had not during college.

-I am now in my first year of an MD/PhD program at Wayne State University.
-I plan to complete my PhD in neuroscience, focusing on substance abuse.
+I am now in my second year of an MD/PhD program at Wayne State University.
+I plan to complete my PhD in neuroscience, focusing on substance use.
 This will be at least another 8 years dedicated to schooling – very exciting!

 When I am not taking on too many projects, I can also be found wandering around Detroit, reading with my cats, or traveling wherever and whenever time and money allow!